willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 ENTRYPOINT ./start_unbound_and_pihole.sh
 ```

+This Dockerfile contains instuctions to install Unbound, then copy over the Unbound server configuration file as well as a startup script we will create shortly, before telling Docker to run the script on startup.

 ### Docker compose file

-Create a file named _docker-compose.yml_ by running "`sudo nano docker-compose.yml`" with the following contents:
+Similarly, create a file named _docker-compose.yml_ with the contents below.

 ```
 version: "3"